briancaffey/briancaffey.github.io/content/2024/08/11/upgrading-my-github-pages-blog-to-nuxt-3.md

 My personal website has always lived on GitHub Pages at [`briancaffey.github.io`](https://briancaffey.github.io).
 The first version was built with the Jekyll framework.
 I started learning about Vue, and Nuxt seemed like an interesting alternative to Jekyll that would allow me to practice frontend development.
 In September 2020 I deployed the first version of the new site using Nuxt 2 and Vue 2.

 I recently went through the process of upgrading from Nuxt 2 to Nuxt 3.
 This upgrade path also included an upgrade from Vue 2 to Vue 3.
 My previous attempts to upgrade this site from Nuxt 2 to Nuxt 3 failed because of error messages that I couldn't work through.
 This time, with a big help from AI, I got through the entire upgrade and learned a lot in the process.
-I'm happy to share my new blog that is powered by Vue 3, Nuxt 3, Nuxt Content v2!
+I'm happy to share my new blog that is powered by Vue 3, Nuxt 3 and Nuxt Content v2!

 This article will go over the features of my site, how I'm using Nuxt and Vue and some of the changes I had to make when doing the upgrade.
 Let's go!